WriteLife Therapy / Editorial Work

 Having worked as a professional editor and mentor for over twenty years, I recognized that my students and editorial clients were often seeking a healing experience through language as well as ways to bring greater creativity, pleasure and clarity into their lives.

 At first I began to teach students and clients to meditate.
 I've been a meditator for over 30 years, since I first lived in northern Thailand as an exchange student.
-Though I considered myself 'a lazy Buddhist' or an 'emergency meditator' for a good part of my twenties, mindfulness practice has long been an integral part of all aspects of my work and life.
+An intensive mindfulness practice has long been an integral part of all aspects of my work and life.

 But meditation isn't enough for most of us when we're really struggling in life.
 During the last seven years, I've developed and refined WriteLife, a flexible therapeutic modality rooted in self-investigation (including some meditative work), empathy and deep listening.